xlucn/cpass/Readme.md

 - `y` + `y/a/[0-9]` copy contents in password ('0' to copy the 10th line)
 - `/` or `?` will start a search (forward/backward)
 - `n` or `N` go to next or previous search result
+- `f` find a file by searching a path pattern in the password store

 To-do ones (might change)